#FeelAlpine

 oeschinensee

-No reservation Sunnbüel required for cable car rides cable car Sunnbüel .
+No reservation is required for cable car rides cable car Sunnbüel Kandersteg in the Bernese Oberland.
 However, we recommend that groups make a reservation in advance—as well as for transportation requests outside of regular operating hours.

 No. Rides outside the operating hours published on our website are generally not possible.
-TheSunnbüel cable car Sunnbüel exclusively according to the published schedule.
+TheSunnbüel cable car Sunnbüel Bernese Oberland operates exclusively according to the published schedule.
 The current schedule is available online at SBB at any time.

-Yes, dogs require a valid ticket and travel at the regular fare.
+Yes, dogs require a valid ticket to ride on Sunnbüel Kandersteg in the Bernese Oberland and are charged the regular fare.
 A day pass for dogs costs CHF 8 per day, and an annual pass costs CHF 25.
 For more information, please see the fare section.

-Up to what age do children travel free?
+Up to what age do children ride theSunnbüel cable car Sunnbüel ?

 Sunnbüel Restaurants and mountain huts in the area